jantonelli111/BMAcausal/README.md

 ```
 ![Alt text](images/NHANESpreview2.png)

 Note this should read in three distinct objects: X, Tr, and Y. These correspond to the matrix of covariates, matrix of treatments, and matrix of outcomes, respectively.
 We have 82 potential confounders, 10 treatments, and 3 outcomes we can examine.
-For this illustration we will simply focus on the effect of the fourth treatment variable on the second outcome
+For this illustration we will simply focus on the effect of the seventh treatment variable on the second outcome

 ```
-t = Tr[,4]
+t = Tr[,7]
 y = Y[,2]
 ```